What is a Pacemaker and How Does it Work?

 - Dislodgement or malfunction of the wires or device

-- It’s important to discuss the potential risks and benefits of a pacemaker with your doctor before deciding to have one implanted.
+- It is essential to discuss the potential risks and benefits of a pacemaker with your doctor before deciding to have one implanted.

 When to Call the Doctor?